Storage/Computer Rack

 Since that’s the standard sheet size available, and about the limit I can fit in my car, I needed to compress it horizontally to fit.
 Annoyingly, I needed to sacrifice floor space in front of the rack.
 It was only 200mm, but every little helps in a small space.

 The second issue was vertical clearance.
-After allowing for some vertical tray float, for assembly, any wood expansion (unlikely for MDF, mind), and inaccuracies in drilling and wood thickness, it was looking just a little too tight.
+After allowing for some vertical tray float, for assembly, any wood expansion (unlikely for MDF, mind), and inaccuracies in drilling and wood thickness, it looked just a little too tight.
 The only option was to lose a row of the small trays from the top.
 So it became a 4×8 array, not 4×9.
 Which sucked a little, but it was still massive 🙂

 Support batons